KluuJHU/JHU-datascience-tools/README.md

 # JHU-datascience-tools
-This is for the JHU clourse on data science
+This is for the JHU course on data science